Best Backpacking Pillows — Tested, Scored, & Reviewed

 Durability

 Durability shouldn’t be a major consideration if you stick to one of the backpacking pillows reviewed in this article.
 Inflatable pillows are of course at risk of punctures or leaky valves, but most of the manufacturers should be relatively reliable in providing a replacement or repair if that happens.
-If you are particularly weary of punctures or leaky valves then stick to a stuff sack pillow or compressible.
+If you are particularly wary of punctures or leaky valves then stick to a stuff sack pillow or compressible.

 Washing Care

 Stuff sack pillows, inflatable pillows, and hybrids, are generally all easy to wash.
 Just use a soap or detergent to hand wash your pillow and then lay it flat on a clothes rack (or something similar) to air dry.
-If you are a washing an inflatable pillow or hybrid, be sure to close the valve before washing it — and then don’t forget to open the valve again before storing it away for a long time.
+If you are washing an inflatable pillow or hybrid, be sure to close the valve before washing it — and then don’t forget to open the valve again before storing it away for a long time.

 If your hybrid or compressible contains down fill, then you might want to take care with the choice of soap or detergent — ideally using something suitable for washing goose down.
 Also if there is a significant foam component in your hybrid or compressible, then you will want to allow longer for the drying time or check that the manufacturer’s washing instructions even allow for the compressible foam to get wet.